szymtur/just-test-it/README.md

 #### Test summary

-After running the tests, the results will be displayed in the terminal, and a summary will appear at the end showing the number of passed and failed tests, as well as the execution time.
+After running the tests, the results are displayed in the terminal, including a summary of passed and failed tests and the total execution time.